Crisis Support (Around the World)

 “The Exchange complies with open public meetings and public disclosure guidelines but is not subject to other laws that govern state agencies.
 The Exchange initially started in the Washington State Health Care Authority and has since transitioned to an independent organization.
 We work closely with our state agency partners, including the Health Care Authority, Office of the Insurance Commissioner, and the Department of Social and Health Services.”

-In Europe, I’ve found it very affordable to purchase my particular US prescriptions from any local European pharmacy.
+Overseas, I’ve found it affordable to purchase my particular prescriptions from any local European brick-and-mortar pharmacy.
+In WA, OR, NV, and CT…

 Legal Support